 Coping and support

-An accident that results in paralysis is a life-changing event.
-Suddenly having a disability can be frightening and confusing, and adapting is no easy task.
-You'll likely wonder how your spinal cord injury will affect your everyday activities, job, relationships and long-term happiness.
+An accident that results in paralysis is a life-changing event, and adapting is no easy task.
+You may wonder how your spinal cord injury will affect you in the long term.

-Recovery takes time, but many people who are paralyzed progress to lead productive and fulfilling lives.
+Recovery takes time, but many people who are paralyzed lead productive and fulfilling lives.
 It's essential to stay motivated and get the support you need.

-You'll probably have concerns about how your injury will affect your lifestyle, your financial situation and your relationships.
-Grieving and emotional stress are normal and common.
+You may have concerns about how the injury may affect your lifestyle, finances and relationships.
+Grieving and having emotional stress are common.

-However, if your grief is affecting your care, causing you to isolate yourself or prompting you to abuse alcohol or other drugs, you might want to talk to a social worker, psychologist or psychiatrist.
+If your grief is affecting your care or causing you to isolate or misuse alcohol or drugs, talk to someone.
+You might reach out to a social worker, psychologist or psychiatrist.
 Or you might find it helpful to join a support group of people with spinal cord injuries.

-Talking with others who understand what you're going through can be encouraging, and you might find good advice on adapting areas of your home or work space to better meet your needs.
-Ask your doctor or rehabilitation specialist if there are support groups in your area.
+Talking with others who understand what you're going through can be encouraging.
+You also might find good advice on adapting areas of your home or workspace to better meet your needs.
+Ask your healthcare professional or rehabilitation specialist if there are support groups in your area.

 One of the best ways to regain control of your life is to educate yourself about your injury and your options for gaining more independence.
 A range of driving equipment and vehicle modifications is available today.

 The same is true of home modification products.
 Ramps, wider doors, special sinks, grab bars and easy-to-turn doorknobs make it possible for you to live more autonomously.

-The costs of a spinal cord injury can be overwhelming, but you might be eligible for economic assistance or support services from the state or federal government or from charitable organizations.
+You might have access to economic assistance or support services from the state or federal government or from charitable organizations.
 Your rehabilitation team can help you identify resources in your area.